Marriage can be the most wonderful relationship we have on Earth. Yet, when there is a betrayal, it can also be the most painful.

 When our spouse breaks our marriage covenant, we feel hopeless and defiled.
-Thoughts of, “how could they” or “why am I not enough” run through our mind.
+Thoughts of, “how could they” or “why am I not enough” run through our minds.

 Adultery is more of a reflection of what is taking place in their heart than it is of you.
 Perhaps they feel they are not enough.
 This generally begins in childhood.

-When we are the one who breaks the marriage covenant, there can be a great deal of guilt and shame.
-In order to protect ourself, we may try to place the blame on our spouse saying, “You never paid attention to me” or “You deflect all my sexual initiations.”
+When we are the one who breaks the marriage covenant, there can be guilt and shame.
+In order to protect ourselves, we may try to place the blame on our spouse saying, “You never paid attention to me” or “You deflect all my sexual initiations.”

 While these excuses can be valid, they do not validate the adultery.
 As the one who committed the adultery, you know in your heart it was wrong.
 You also don’t want to lose your marriage over the act.
 This is when we try to keep the adultery a secret.

 The problem with keeping the act a secret is you still know, and it begins to eat away at your heart.
 You wonder, “If they knew the truth about me, would they still accept me and stay in this marriage?”

 Distance begins to invade the marriage at a deeper level.
 The truth is, many people have gone through adultery, and many people have come out with a better and stronger marriage than before.

 If you have not revealed your adultery to your spouse, this is the first step in restoration.
 Remember, you have been carrying around the weight of your secret.
 When you disclose this secret, the weight will remove from you, but will be placed on your spouse.
 While you will instantly feel lighter, they now have to process the information.